d4l3k/WebSync/README.md

 TODO
 ----
 WebSync uses [Waffle.IO](https://waffle.io/d4l3k/WebSync) for issues.
-Waffle.IO is just a nice way of organizing GitHub issues, but you can just look at those instead.
+Waffle.IO is just a nice way of organizing the [GitHub issues](https://github.com/d4l3k/WebSync/issues), and you can just look at those instead.

 Dependencies
 ----
 * WebSync requires Ruby, and Node.JS
 * WebSync uses PostgreSQL for datastorage and redis for temporary data & pub/sub capabilities.
 * Libre Office, unoconv and poppler is required for file upload & download.
+* You probably need Java for the Closure javascript compressor (send me a message if it works without it).

 [Ruby Version Manager](https://rvm.io/) is a great tool for handling multiple ruby version.
-WebSync works with Ruby 2.0.0 and should work with 1.9.3.
-At this time 2.1.0 doesn't work due to a Rice compilation error.
+WebSync has been tested with MRI Ruby 2.0.0.
+At this time 2.1.0 doesn't work due to a Rice compilation error, but hopefully will be supported sometime in the future.

 The Ruby dependencies need Bundler and you can install it by running `gem install bundler` and then `bundle` inside the WebSync directory to download the dependencies.

 To install the Node.JS dependencies, just run `npm install`.

-Some things (like databases) can be configured in "config.json" but a majority still require source changes.
+Some things (like databases and initial javascript assets) can be configured in "config.json" but a majority still require source changes.

 Launching
 ----